 We write a lot about using social media in education on this blog, but we have not talked much about professional social media.
-If you think about it, professional social media should be the future of most students as they get ready to embark on their career.
+If you think about it, professional social media should be the future of most students as they get ready to embark on their careers.

 You want to show your best side to people who may want to do business with you.
 It is not just about finding a job.
-That is if you optimize the correct social network to show that best side, This is one of the main advantages of social media.
+That is if you optimize the correct social network to show that the best side, This is one of the main advantages of social media.

 List of Social Networking Sites

 So now we want to show our best side to someone on social media to foster a business type relationship.
 Which social networks should we look at to accomplish our goals?

 LinkedIn — This is the mac-daddy of professional social media sites.
 LinkedIn is the one you need to pay attention to if you want to foster these types of relationships.

 Facebook — You can use it for professional images.
 Best if your customers are local and you ship physical goods.
 It can also work well for Photographers, especially ones with a nature focus.

 Twitter — Not great for connecting, but very useful for building an overall brand.
 It is also a good source of secondary traffic.
 Twitter gets you traffic, but not directly.